Leveraging Internet Principles to Build a Quantum Network: Architecture Overview

 \subsection{Protocol Stack}

-Protocol stacks are used to break down the complexity of a network model into a layered set of protocols, where each layer exposes a service to the layer above and exploits the service of the layer below.
+Protocol stacks are used to simplify network models by breaking them into layered protocols, where each layer provides a service to the layer above by utilizing the service of the layer below.

 We adopt a quantum network protocol stack mirroring the five layers of the classical Internet's TCP/IP suite.
-Going bottom-up:
+It consists of the following layers:

-\begin{enumerate} \item The \emph{Physical} layer encompasses quantum hardware and the necessary classical control hardware to implement quantum operations in the nodes, such as protocols to perform entanglement swapping, operations on memory qubits, and intermediate steps utilized in entanglement generation. \item The \emph{Link} layer realizes the interface to request and obtain heralded, link-level entanglement; \item The \emph{Network} layer relays link-level pairs and generates \ac{e2e} entanglement through entanglement swapping.
-Similarly to its classical counterpart, it is responsible for path selection, node discovery, addressing, and routing; \item The \emph{Transport} layer manages flows of Bell pairs from an \ac{e2e} perspective; \item Finally, the \emph{Application} layer implements custom logic on top of the Transport layer service.
+\begin{enumerate} \item The \emph{Physical} layer encompasses quantum hardware and the necessary classical control hardware to implement quantum operations in the nodes, such as entanglement swapping protocols, operations on memory qubits, and intermediate steps utilized in entanglement generation. \item The \emph{Link} layer provides an interface for requesting and obtaining heralded link-level entanglement. \item The \emph{Network} layer consumes link-level pairs and generates \ac{e2e} entanglement through entanglement swapping.
+Like its classical counterpart, it is responsible for path selection, node discovery, addressing, and routing. \item The \emph{Transport} layer manages flows of Bell pairs from an \ac{e2e} perspective. \item Finally, the \emph{Application} layer implements custom logic on top of the Transport layer service.
 Every application session instantiates at least one \ac{e2e} flow of Bell pairs. \end{enumerate}

+Distillation protocols \cite{Munro_2015} probabilistically produce higher-fidelity Bell pairs.
+Although not specifically included in this stack, they can be introduced at the Link layer, Network layer, and/or, e2e (Transport or Application layer).

-We summarize in Fig. \ref{fig:sys_model} the architectural elements introduced in this section and their placement on the protocol stack.
+We summarize in Fig. \ref{fig:sys_model} the architectural elements introduced in this section and their placement in the protocol stack.